nickjdavis/ScalpGM/README.md

   * Snapshot of working branch
   * Complements a talk given at BrainSTIM2020 in May 2020
   * All code and (Matlab-based) analyses were run from this code
+* Preprint
+  * Snapshot of working branch
+  * Complements a preprint of the accompanying paper

 ### TODO